-- Wrist straps are flexible straps with a maximum of 1 M Ω ±10% resistance in the ground cords.
+- Wrist straps are flexible straps with a maximum of 1 MΩ ±10% resistance in the ground cords.
 To provide proper ground, a strap must be worn snug against bare skin.
-The ground cord must be connected and fit snugly into the banana plug connector on the grounding mat or workstation. - Heel straps/Toe straps/Boot straps can be used at standing workstations and are compatible with most types of shoes or boots.
-On conductive floors or dissipative floor mats, use them on both feet with a maximum of 1 M Ω ±10% resistance between the operator and ground.
+The ground cord must be connected and fit snugly into the banana plug connector on the grounding mat or workstation. - You can use heel straps, toe straps, and boot straps at standing workstations.
+These straps are compatible with most types of shoes or boots.
+On conductive floors or dissipative floor mats, use them on both feet with a maximum of 1 MΩ ±10% resistance between the operator and ground.